mainulhub/mainulhub/README.md

 <p align='justify'><b>Description:</b> In this work, the Lasso regression technique and KMean clustering have been applied to calculate the shear modulus of viscoelastic material from experimental data.
 This data was also used in the above project (Lasso Regression for Viscoelastic Material).
 Lasso has been applied in the above project where around 30 coefficients represent shear stress.
 Our aim in this project is to reduce the number of coefficients and to increase efficiency.  </p><br/>

 <h3><a href='https://github.com/mainulhub/Differential_Evolution_Viscoelastic/tree/main'> Differential Evolution for Viscoelastic Material </a></h3>
-<p align='justify'><b>Description:</b> In this work, the Lasso Differential Evolution technique has been applied to calculate the shear modulus of viscoelastic material from experimental data.
+<p align='justify'><b>Description:</b> In this work, the Differential Evolution technique has been applied to calculate the shear modulus of viscoelastic material from experimental data.
 This data was also used in the above projects.
 Our aim in this project is to reduce the number of coefficients and to increase efficiency.
 Differential Evolution technique provided better results than the previous data-driven techniques. </p><br/>